absolutelynoot/serve-ready-chatbot/README.md

    ```
    pip install -r requirements.txt
    ```
 4. Train the Language Model using `train.py`.
-Follow the instructions provided in `train.py` for training your model.
 5. Run the Telegram bot using `telegram_bot.py` to interact with the trained Language Model via Telegram.

 ## Usage